Gluten-Free Lemon Zucchini Bread (Tastes Like Dessert)

 Storage and Freezing Tips

-• Gluten-free doesn’t keep fresh for very long.
+• Gluten-free will not keep fresh for very long.
 I recommend storing in an airtight container.
 If you don’t plan to finish this gluten-free lemon zucchini bread within two days, I recommend freezing it.
-This bread will keep fresh for 2-3 days on the counter in the container.
+This bread will keep fresh for 2 to 3 days on the counter in the container.
 (Depending on how hot your house is.)

 • To freeze it whole: Wrap the cooled bread in plastic wrap, then slide it into a freezer-safe zipper bag.